 Thousands of people worldwide have experienced the music, connection and hypnotic state that blows the world away and leaves us with the feeling of amazement.

 As such the Salsa scene is growing with new dancers becoming teachers and picking up the torch as leaders.
-However, as a street dance there is no institution from which you can learn from or resource that you can pull on.
+However, as a street dance, there is no institution from which you can learn or resource that you can pull on.
 I co-founded TNT Dance in London with very little to no experience as a teacher and through this article I would like to share my experiences.